Eclipses, Cosmic Clockwork of the Ancients

 Lunar Orbit

-Lunar orbit is most easily referenced to the stars.
+Lunar orbits are most easily referenced to the stars.
 Each time the moon moves past a specific star, it has circled the earth once.
 Each time a specific star passes overhead, the earth has rotated once.
-By definition, orbit and rotation both equal one circumference, 360 degrees.
-Thus with reference to fixed space (the distant stars), a fundamental ratio of two cosmic motions is readily apparent.
-References to fixed space are termed sidereal—lunar orbit and rotation are sidereal motion cycles.
+By definition, lunar orbits and rotations each equal one circumference, a 360 degree revolution.
+Thus with reference to fixed space (the distant stars), this fundamental ratio of two cosmic motions is readily apparent.
+References to fixed space are termed sidereal—lunar orbits and rotations are sidereal motion cycles.

-Mean lunar orbital motion per earth rotation is the fundamental ratio of counts underlying a sidereal lunar ephemeris and calendar.
+Mean lunar orbital motion per earth rotation is the fundamental ratio of the counts underlying a sidereal lunar ephemeris and calendar.
 Accuracy is easily achieved given sufficiently long counting when both counts begin at the same instant, and the longer the count the greater the accuracy.
 Simply by thinking and counting, ancient astronomers could precisely determine rotations per lunar orbit with naked eye observations.
-Table 3 presents sidereal lunar motion variables and ratios.
+Table 3 presents the sidereal lunar motion variables, ratios, and several modules.

 Table 3.
 Sidereal Lunar Orbit